On the Quantum versus Classical Learnability of Discrete Distributions: A Quantum/Classical Distribution Learning Separation

 \subsection{Cryptographic Primitives}

 We begin here with a brief overview of the cryptographic notions which are necessary to understand the constructions in the following sections.
 For a more detailed introduction to these concepts and constructions, we refer to Ref.\ \cite{goldreich2007foundations}.
-The first notion that we need is an indexed collection of functions.
+The first notion that we need is that of a parameterization set.